 South Africa: Nature Sketching Tour

 This unique small group tour combines the skills of a very experienced Tropical Birding bird and naturalist guide with a qualified, expert visual artist and science educator (Christine Elder) to bring you a trip to one of the most beautiful corners of Africa to watch and sketch the multitude of wildlife on offer.
 This is suitable for not only sketchers, but also those who enjoy wildlife viewing where quality nature observations are at the core of this relaxed pace tour; (keener bird listers would be better off on one of our alternative South Africa tours, like Fairest Cape to Kruger).
 The tour focuses on two distinctly different areas, having extended stays in each to ensure plentiful, lengthy observations of wildlife for our sketchpads.
 Firstly, there will be the Western Cape province western South Africa, where specialty birds and animals abound, and then will be a prolonged stay inside Kruger National Park, where big mammals come to the fore.
+See a promotional video by artist Christine Elder HERE.

 In the Western Cape, we are assured of intimate close ups with tame African Penguins at the famous Boulder’s Beach colony on the Cape Peninsula.
 While in other areas like the Cape of Good Hope and De Hoop Nature Reserve we will seek a series of Western Cape specialties, like Bokmakerie and cliff-nesting Cape Cormorants on the bird front, and Bontebok antelopes and Cape Mountain Zebras on the mammal agenda.
 De Hoop also offers some of the best land-based whale watching on the planet, and we will be able to watch the playful antics of nursing Southern Right Whales from an excellent observation point on the top of a white sand dune.
 The other alluring aspect of this first part of the trip in this season will be the widespread floral blooms of spectacular protea plants, which will be attended by their native pollinators, such as Cape Sugarbirds and Orange-breasted Sunbirds.
 A visit to the world-famous Kirstenbosch Botanical Gardens is sure to bring us into close contact with these, with Table Mountain as an impressive backdrop to all of the action.